Reasoning Runtime Behavior of a Program with LLM: How Far Are We?: Framework

 Code coverage measures the proportion of code covered by a test suite~\cite{hemmati2015effective}.
-Recent research~\cite{tufano2023predicting} utilized this idea to challenge the model to predict whether the statements in the program can be executed or not.
-Hence, we exploit the code LLM to judge if the specific statement is executed given the input of a test case.
+Recent research~\cite{tufano2023predicting} utilized this idea to challenge the model in predicting whether the statements in the program can be executed or not.
+Hence, we exploit the LLM code to judge whether a specific statement is executed given the input of a test case.